ChainAgnostic/CAIPs/CAIPs/caip-285.md

 ## Abstract

-This proposal aims to enhance session management for  [CAIP-25][] sessions by defining a new JSON-RPC method for revoking sessions.
+This proposal aims to enhance session management for [CAIP-25][] initiated sessions by defining a new JSON-RPC method for revoking sessions.
 This method provides an explicit protocol for revoking sessions with or without `sessionId`s.

 ## Motivation

-The motivation behind this proposal is to enhance the flexibility of [CAIP-25][] by enabling the revocation of session authorizations without `sessionId`s, which don't map well to extension-based wallet's dapp connections and could add constraints and burdens to existing flows.
-The proposed method provides an intuitive way to revoke authorizations within an existing session, simplifying the management of session lifecycles.
+The motivation behind this proposal is to enhance the flexibility of [CAIP-25][] initated sessions by enabling the revocation of session authorizations without `sessionId`s, which don't map well to extension-based wallet's dapp connections and could add unnecessary constraints and burdens to existing flows.
+The proposed method provides an intuitive way to revoke authorizations of an active session, simplifying the management of session lifecycles.

 ## Specification